GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 doing reachability analysis.
 In this window, select the "agile conference openrouteservice" as the provider, and "foot-walking" as Travel mode.
 Click on the three dots by the "Input point from map canvas" entry and then go to the main QGIS window where you can click on the map to set the starting point for the reachability analysis.
 For us, let's again click on the main train station in Glasgow.
-This will add the coordinates to the text box under teh "Input point".
+This will add the coordinates to the text box under the "Input point".
 Next, make sure that "Time" is selected under Dimension (so that we do reachability based on time) and then enter the duration of travel in the "comma seperated ranges" box.
 This text fields accepts multiple comma seperated value that represent either time in minutes, or distance in metres.
-We want to see how far people can get from the station in 10, 20 and 30 minutes, so enter "10,20,30" in this box.
+We want to see how far people can get from the station in 10, 20 and 30 minutes, so enter `10,20,30` in this box.
 Leave location type and advanced options as is, and then click on "Run".

 ![orstool reachability settings](../img/tutorial/qgis/orstools_batch_reachability_settings.png)